lav45/yii2-behaviors/docs/PushBehavior.md

-# PushModelBehavior
+# PushBehavior

-This extension will help you to dernomalization your data structure, work with Model.
+This extension will help you to dernomalization your data structure, work with Relation.

 ## Using